alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

     ]
 ```

-This tool will attempt to generate a useful class name, spider key name, by resolving the URL to many wikidata or name suggestion index entries it can.
-It will also extract
-all other attributes to get you started; however you should still run and adjust the generated code
-before opening a pull request.
+This tool will attempt to generate a useful class name and spider key name by resolving the URL to any wikidata or name suggestion index entries it can.
+It will also extract all other attributes to get you started; however you should still run and adjust the generated code before opening a pull request.

-If known, you can specify extra arguments such as `--brand-wikidata`.
+If known, you can specify extra arguments such as `--brand-wikidata` or `--brand`

 For full usage, run `pipenv run scrapy sf`